eshwarRA/eshwarra.github.io/_posts/2025-08-10-The-Shaivite-Anthem-of-the-Vaishnavite-State.md

 date: 2025-07-06
 categories: blog personal
 ---
-# Why Am I writing on this Topic

 This might come off as pretty random of a piece, but much rather— it is of a song I came across during my research for a longer blog piece on the Ranis of Attingal: something coming soon (This is certainly not an excuse to cover for me not having uploaded anything for a month).

    As a person who has had a fairly recent fling—if I may call it that—for listening to Carnatic music, this was an audio link I randomly found yesterday—something that got me somewhat nostalgically hooked while listening—on a random website during my research.

 The title of it being, “Vanchi Bhoomi” — The Land of the Vanchi:
 <audio controls>
   <source src="/assets/audio/Vanchi_bhoomi.mp3" type="audio/mpeg">
   Your browser does not support the audio element.